odygrd/quill/docs/overview.rst

 Overview
 ========

-The library adopts asynchronous logging to optimize performance, particularly well-suited for low-latency applications where minimizing hot path latency is crucial, such as trading systems.
+The library adopts asynchronous logging to optimise performance, particularly well-suited for low-latency applications where minimizing hot path latency is crucial, such as trading systems.

 A dedicated backend thread manages log formatting and I/O operations, ensuring that even occasional log statements incur minimal overhead.